-This page will show ways to build NYC style El structure.
-The structure we will concentrate on is based on the city built "dual contracts" design.
+This page shows ways to build NYC style El structure.
+Being inspired by the great model structures of Nate Gerstein, Joseph Frank, and Bob Olson, I have set out to build my own!
+The structure modeled here is based on the city built "dual contracts" design.
 This type of structure can be found on lines including - Astoria, Flushing, West End, Culver, and IRT lines in the Bronx.
 This design was very standardized and simplified from previous el construction and is easily adapted, and reduced to O scale - or any scale for that matter.
 An excellent source of information regarding this type of structure is the book, "Building The New Rapid Transit System of New York City Circa 1915" , published by Xplorer Press.

 For this project, we will be using styrene plastic strips and structural shapes that are commercially available.
 Styrene was chosen here because it is easily cut and there is an excellent variety of shapes and sizes currently available.
 There are two companies that make styrene, Evergreen and Plastruct.
 They can be found in most hobby shops.
 In the event your shop doesn’t have them in stock, they can usually order just what you want.

 Cutting these strips and shapes to length in quantity is the key to building the structure, and a tool called "The Chopper II",from Northwest Shortline, makes the job easy.
 This tool will cut pieces to the same size consistently, making it easy to collect enough parts to build in mass.
 Remember, when using this tool or any tool, follow the operating instructions and safety precautions carefully.

 The best glue to use to join the styrene pieces is Testors liquid cement (or similar product).
 This liquid will actually melt the pieces together to create a strong joint.
 When joining dissimilar parts, such as styrene to metal, a "super" glue is used.